4ntm4n/ms-two/README.md

 ### Design Approach

-The design of the web app is dictated by the functions.
+The design of the web app is dictated by it's functions.
 I did not want to distract the user too much from the core purpose of the application: to have the ability to create and manipulate digital sticky notes.
-Having that said, I wanted the application to feel retro, lo-tech and incorporate a bit of humor to it.
+The simplistic design makes it feel somewhat retro and a bit humorous, at lest that was the goal.

 **Design features**